 Imagine, then, what it has been like for them to suddenly lose that privilege—to trudge back onto those overnight buses and worry they might never fly again.
 It’s starting to become a reality; an estimated four million middle-class Brazilians, from a population of 200 million, fell back into poverty in 2015, and a similar fate is the single greatest fear of tens of millions of others.

 Although a steep recession began in early 2015, just after President Dilma Rousseff began her second term, the downturn wasn’t too severe for most people until the second half of the year.
-Air travel tumbled 7.5 percent in November compared with the year before, the fourth straight month of to 7.5 percent today, and many analysts expect it to hit double digits later this year.
+Air travel tumbled 7.5 percent in November compared with the year before, the fourth straight month of decline.
+Unemployment jumped from 5.2 percent a year ago to 7.5 percent today, and many analysts expect it to hit double digits later this year.
 All told, 2015–16 is likely to be Brazil’s worst two-year recession since at least 1901—the economy is expected to shrink three percent this year.

 It is the reaction of Brazil's new middle class, and of those Brazilians who briefly tasted middle-class lives before falling back into poverty, that will determine the political consequences of the country's economic crisis.

 The most dramatic scenario is that recent denizens of the middle class pour into the streets, joining an anti-Rousseff movement that has grown since 2013, when more than one million people turned out to demonstrate against corruption, but has until now been composed largely of Brazilians who are richer than average.
 If Rousseff’s former electoral base begins to demonstrate against her en masse, it would in all likelihood be the final nail in her political coffin.
 The opposition would gain the votes necessary to impeach the president and remove her from office, and her vice president, Michel Temer, would take command of Brazil until the next presidential election in 2018.